mathbunnyru/clio/src/util/async/README.md

 res.requestStop();
 ```

-Alternatively, the stop token is implicity convertible to `bool` so you can also use it like so:
+Alternatively, the stop token is implicitly convertible to `bool` so you can also use it like so:

 ```cpp
 auto res = ctx.execute([](auto stopRequested) {